Portal to the Thai Forest Tradition

 - Manasikāradhamma - Dhamma for Reflection (52 pp., 2.6 MB)

-To put the Forest Tradition into a broader context, consult thaibuddhism.net, where we are told:
+Finally, to put the Forest Tradition into a broader context, consult thaibuddhism.net, where we are told:

 After examining several websites attempting to address the topic of Buddhism in Thailand, the Center for Southeast Asian Studies at Northern Illinois University contacted us for assistance.
 This website was developed to meet the needs of students and teachers of various levels with a growing curiosity about Thai Buddhism.
 When you try and make sense out of what you have read and what is actually practiced, the subject of Buddhism can seem pretty daunting.
 We hope to help present some of the dimensions of Buddhist spirituality in Thailand and offer links and information on other resources to assist people with more serious studies.
 It is our hope that as you explore this site, novices as well as seasoned scholars may find something of interest.